kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-cp.md

 Ingress controller's listening socket.

 You will need the kcp `kubectl` plugins.
-See [the "Start kcp" section above](../#start-kcp) for instructions on how to get all of the kcp executables.
+See [the "Start kcp" section above](../#start-kcp) for instructions on how to get all of the necessary executables.

 You will need to get a build of KubeStellar.
 See